Tight hamstrings can diminish the quality of your life. They are one of the most important muscle groups in the body.

 3. Weakness in the lower back

 There is a correlation between tight hamstrings and lower back pain.
 Pain or weakness in the lower back may cause pain or weakness in the hamstrings and vice versa.
-(Click here to read about how to heal your back pain!)

 The reason for this is simple.